aborroy/alfresco-genai/README.md

 # Node property to fill with the model
 content.service.classify.model.property=genai:llmClassify

+# Alfresco Repository Content Model (Description)
+# Aspect that triggers the description task
+content.service.description.aspect=genai:descriptable
+# Node property to store the description obtained from GenAI Stack
+content.service.description.description.property=genai:description
+# Node property to store the Large Language Model (LLM) used; use TAG as a value to use a tag instead of a property
+content.service.description.model.property=genai:llmDescription

 # GenAI Client Configuration
 # Host URL for the Document GenAI service
 genai.url=http://localhost:8506